MicrosoftDocs/win32/desktop-src/SetupApi/order-of-queue-commitment.md

 -   start the delete subqueue
-    -   start a file delete operation &lt;-- repeat for each
+    -   start a file delete operation <-- repeat for each
-    -   finish a file delete operation &lt;-- queued file delete
+    -   finish a file delete operation <-- queued file delete
 -   finish the delete subqueue

 <!-- -->

 -   start the rename subqueue
-    -   start a file rename operation &lt;-- repeat for each
+    -   start a file rename operation <-- repeat for each
-    -   finish a file delete operation &lt;-- queued file rename
+    -   finish a file delete operation <-- queued file rename
 -   finish the rename subqueue

 <!-- -->

 -   start the copy subque
-    -   start a file copy operation &lt;-- repeat for each
+    -   start a file copy operation <-- repeat for each
-    -   finish a file copy operation &lt;-- queued file copy
+    -   finish a file copy operation <-- queued file copy
     -   finish the copy subqueue
 -   finish the queue